St. Louis in the American Civil War: Civil War

 During the Civil War, St. Louis stayed under Union control because of the strong military base and public support from loyal Germans.
 The largest percentage of volunteers served in the Union army, though many also went south to fight for the Confederacy.
 Some people who stayed in the city during the war and supported the South smuggled supplies, medicine, and otherwise assisted Confederate soldiers.

 No major battles were fought in or near the city, but the Mississippi River was a vital highway during the war.
 Divided loyalties to the Union and Confederacy caused rifts in some families in St. Louis.
 This divide remained consistent throughout the entirety of the war.
 Though many believed in the cause of abolition, others were concerned about the economic response and potential destruction of critical infrastructure in the blossoming city.

 Benton Barracks was a Union Army military encampment established during the war at the present site of the St. Louis Fairground Park.
 After the Battle of Lexington, the Post and Convalescent Hospitals were added to the training barracks, in order to assist in treating hundreds of incoming wounded troops.
 Eventually, the Benton Barracks Hospital, under the direction of Emily Elizabeth Parsons, became the largest Civil War hospital in the American West, housing 2,000 black and white Union soldiers.

 Refugees

+In the early years of the war, large amounts of child refugees came into St. Louis and continued to for the next few years.
+It is believed that about half of the refugees that entered St Louis. were adolescents, and a majority of the rest claimed to be loyal to the Union or were escaped slaves.

 Thousands of black refugees poured into St. Louis, where the Freedmen's Relief Society, the Ladies Union Aid Society, the Western Sanitary Commission, and the American Missionary Association (AMA) set up schools for the children.
 They were also assisted by political organizations of St. Louis' free black community, such as the Equal Rights League.
 Returning black Union soldiers like James Milton Turner and Moses Dickson were instrumental in setting up Lincoln University after the Civil War.